The Critical Data Lab is a space for digital critiques and critiques of the digital.

 • Felix Maschewski

-Felix Maschewski is a literary, media and cultural theorist (HU Berlin) and Co-Director of the Critical Data Lab.
-Currently he is affiliated researcher at the Institute of Network Cultures (Amsterdam).
+Felix Maschewski is a literary, media and cultural theorist (HU Berlin), a teaching fellow at the university of Basel and Co-Director of the Critical Data Lab.
+Currently he is also affiliated researcher at the Institute of Network Cultures (Amsterdam).
 Prior to that he held visiting and teaching positions at FU Berlin and at Princeton University.
-Apart from his academic writing (such as in Behemoth, Leviathan, Thesis Eleven, Digital Culture & Society (forthcoming) and other journals), he regularly writes essays for Frankfurter Allgemeine Sonntagszeitung, Republik, NZZ, Wirtschaftswoche, Philosophie Magazin, ZEIT Online, Taz, Jacobin among others.
+Apart from his academic writing (such as in Behemoth, Leviathan, Thesis Eleven, Digital Culture & Society, Philosophy & Social Criticism and other journals), he regularly writes essays for Frankfurter Allgemeine Sonntagszeitung, Republik, NZZ, Wirtschaftswoche, Philosophie Magazin, ZEIT Online, Taz, Jacobin among others.
 His most recent book is Die Gesellschaft der Wearables (co-authored with Anna-Verena Nosthoff, Nicolai 2019).
-He is also co-editor of the Behemoth special issues „Futures of Critique in the Digital Age“ and „Algorithms and Alterity“ (forthcoming 2022).
+He is also co-editor of the Behemoth special issues „Futures of Critique in the Digital Age“ (2021) and „Algorithms and Alterity“ (2022).

 Twitter: @fmaschewski